afrase/kodiswift/docs/patterns.rst

 View Caching
 ````````````

-Use the :meth:`~kodiswift.Plugin.cached_route` decorator instead of the normal
+Use the :meth:`~kodiswift.Addon.cached_route` decorator instead of the normal
 `route` decorator.
 This will cache the results of your view for 24 hours.

 *NOTE:* You must be returning a list of plain dictionaries from your view and